-Career path: Roma, Pescara, Inter, Pescara (loan), Sampdoria
+Career path: Roma, Pescara, Inter, Pescara (loan), Sampdoria, Parma (loan), Benevento (loan)

-The next player to come off the Pescara conveyor belt?
 Gianluca Caprari is a versatile forward who impressed during three seasons with Pescara, leading to a transfer to Inter in 2016.
 He was then sent back on loan to the Delfini before transferring to Sampdoria in 2017, briefly being loaned to Parma midway through 2019/20.
 This season, Caprari has been on loan at Benevento.

 Joined from: Montevideo Wanderers (youth)